Stops Hostel – Varanasi

 With all these great spaces its hard not to relax at Stops Varanasi as you find your favourite corner and get comfortable for a few hours to wait out the midday heat!

 If you’ve stayed at a Stops Hostel before then you will come to expect a great breakfast from them and Stops Varanasi was no different.
 As much chai or coffee, biscuits, bread, cereal, fruit and eggs that you can eat and all included in the room price.
 Breakfast is served up here from 8am until 10am so don’t sleep in too long and miss out!
-If you do miss that chai then no fear, Stops Varanasi also has a free chai time everyday at 3.30pm – our favourite!
+If you do then no fear, Stops Varanasi also has a free chai time everyday at 3.30pm – our favourite!

-Now, we don’t often include staff in our reviews of places but the guys at Stops Varanasi really deserve a mention.
-The two guys that greeted us Virendra and Raj were so totally welcoming and couldn’t have been more on hand at every moment to answer any questions, fix our wifi or just have a general chat.
+Now, we don’t often include staff in our reviews of places but those at Stops Varanasi really deserve a mention.
+The two guys that greeted us, Virendra and Raj, were so totally welcoming and couldn’t have been more on hand at every moment to answer any questions, fix our wifi or just have a general chat.
 We had some train issues as we were leaving and they both went out of their way to check the delays and make sure we were well informed and for this we are truly thankful!
 Then there was Sonu and Amir the resident tour guides who certainly make this place lively with their extrovert personalities and constant banter…more about their colourful tours next!
 All in all the staff here make Stops Varanasi a great place to stay; they are full of knowledge on the area and nothing is too much trouble for them!
 Thanks for a great stay!

 Lastly, we just have tell you all about the awesome tours and activities that Stops Varanasi runs.
 They have something going on every day and not just your usual movie or pizza night but two informative 2-4 hour tours a day and then an evening activity on top!
 The tours you can choose from here are the temple tour, market tour, food tour, or all important ghats tours which either go at sunrise or sunset.
 They are really reasonably priced at 200-300 rupees or you can do a four tour package for 800 rupees and after experiencing them firsthand we thought they were so fantastic and real value for money!
 We chose to do the sunset ghat tour and the market tour; here’s a little about each.